pikvm/pikvm/pages/faq.md

 # USB problems (keyboard, mouse, mass storage)

 <details>
-  <summary><b>My computer does not recognize Pi-KVM USB at all</b></summary>
+  <summary><b>My computer does not recognize USB of Pi-KVM v2+ at all</b></summary>

-* Make sure that you have used the correct USB cable with DATA lines to connect the OTG port for the Raspberry to the computer.
+* - Make sure that you have used the correct USB cable with DATA lines to connect the OTG port for the Raspberry to the computer.
 You may have decided to use a USB hub instead of a Y-cable, and **it won't work**.
 Use good cables and follow the instructions :)
+  - In very rare cases, some motherboards contain a buggy BIOS that does not understand the composite USB device because BIOS doesn't implement the USB stack correctly.
+In this case, we can suggest the [Arduino HID emulator](arduino_hid.md) from v0 platform with v2.
 </details>

 <details>
-  <summary><b>BIOS/UEFI does not recognize Pi-KVM USB, but computer does</b></summary>
+  <summary><b>BIOS/UEFI does not recognize USB of v2+, but computer does</b></summary>

 * If you are using a USB hub or USB PCI controller, this may not be handled by your BIOS.
 Try to use another USB port.
 Some ports may have a built-in hub on the motherboard and a buggy BIOS that can't handle it.
 </details>